Povstalec/StargateJourney/stargate-technology/stargate.md

 Can't dial symbols above 35.
 The gate has always the Universal symbols, unless changed by a gate variant.

+The gate is able to dial symbols above 35 when advanced protocol are active in DHD and hence symbol remapping can be used.
+Alternatively symbol remapping is also available for computers using crystal interface.

 The whole gate rotates during dialing, always encoding the symbol at the top.
-It can be dialed by rotating the ring with a redstone or any stargate interface.
+It can be dialed by rotating the ring with a redstone or any interface.
-Additionally, can also be dialed by directly engaging the symbols with a DHD or a (advanced) crystal interface.
+Additionally, can also be dialed by directly engaging the symbols a (advanced) crystal interface.

 <table class="text-center">
     <thead>